-- (20a) Personal data should be collected for specified, explicit and legitimate purposes within the scope of this Directive and not be processed for purposes incompatible with the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
-If personal data is processed by the same or another controller for a purpose within the scope of this Directive other than the one for which it has been collected, such processing is compatible under the conditions that this processing is authorised in accordance with applicable legal provisions and is necessary and proportionate to that other purpose. - (21) The principle of accuracy of data should be applied taking account of the nature and purpose of the processing concerned.
+- (20a) Personal data should be collected for specified, explicit and legitimate purposes within the scope of this Directive and not be processed for purposes incompatible with the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties or the safeguarding against and the prevention of threats to public security.
+If personal data is processed by the same or another controller for a purpose within the scope of this Directive other than the one for which it has been collected, such processing is compatible under the conditions that this processing is authorised in accordance with the applicable legal provisions and is necessary and proportionate to that other purpose. - (21) The principle of accuracy of data should be applied taking account of the nature and purpose of the processing concerned.
+Since personal data relating to different categories of data subjects are processed, the competent (...) authorities (...) should, as far as possible, make a distinction between personal data of different categories of data subjects such as persons convicted of a criminal offence, suspects, (...) victims and third parties.
 In particular in judicial proceedings, statements containing personal data are based on the subjective perception of individuals and are in some cases not always verifiable.
-Consequently, the requirement of accuracy should not appertain to the accuracy of a statement but merely to the fact that a specific statement has been made.
+Consequently, the requirement of accuracy should not appertain to the accuracy of a statement but merely to the fact that a specific statement has been made. - (22) In the interpretation and application of the provisions of this Directive, by competent (...) authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties or the safeguarding against and the prevention of threats of public security, account should be taken of the specificities of the sector, including the specific objectives pursued.

-- (23) It is inherent to the processing of personal data in the areas of judicial co-operation in criminal matters and police co-operation that personal data relating to different categories of data subjects are processed.
-Therefore a clear distinction should, where applicable and as far as possible, be made between personal data of different categories of data subjects such as suspects, persons convicted of a criminal offence, victims and third parties, such as witnesses, persons possessing relevant information or contacts and associates of suspects and convicted criminals.
-This should not prevent the application of the right of presumption of innocence as guaranteed by the Charter of Fundamental Rights of the European Union and by the European Convention on Human Rights, as interpreted by the case law of the Court of Justice of the European Union and the European Court of Human Rights respectively. - (24) The competent authorities should ensure that personal data which are inaccurate, incomplete or no longer up to date are not transmitted or made available.
-In order to ensure both the protection of individuals and the accuracy, completeness or the extent to which the personal data are up to date and reliability of the personal data transmitted or made available the competent authorities should, as far as possible, add necessary information in all transmissions of personal data. - (24a) Wherever this Directive refers to Member State law, a legal basis or a legislative measure, this does not necessarily require a legislative act adopted by a parliament, without prejudice to requirements pursuant to the constitutional order of the Member State concerned, however, such Member State law, legal basis or legislative measure should be clear and precise and its application foreseeable for those subject to it as required by the case law of the Court of Justice of the European Union and the European Court on Human Rights.
-Member State law regulating the processing of personal data within the scope of this Directive should specify at least the objectives, the personal data to be processed, the purposes of the processing and procedures for preserving the integrity and confidentiality of personal data and procedures for its destruction, thus providing sufficient guarantees against the risk of abuse and arbitrariness.
+(24) (...)
+The competent (...) authorities should (...) ensure that personal data which are inaccurate, incomplete or no longer up to date are not transmitted or made available. (...)
+In order to ensure both the protection of individuals and the accuracy, completeness or up-to-datedness (...) and reliability of the personal data transmitted or made available (...) the competent (...) authorities should, as far as possible, add necessary information in all transmissions of personal data.
+(24a) Wherever this Directive refers to a legal basis or a legislative measure, this does not necessarily require a legislative act adopted by a parliament, without prejudice to requirements pursuant the constitutional order of the Member State concerned, however such legal basis or legislative measure should be clear and precise and its application foreseeable for those subject to it as required by the case law of the Court of Justice of the European Union and the European Court on Human Rights.